 Upon termination, the Non-Defaulting Party shall liquidate all transactions as soon as practicable, provided that in no event will the Non-Defaulting Party be allowed to liquidate Service Schedule A transactions.
 The payment associated with termination ("Termination Payment") shall be calculated in accordance with this Section 22.2 and Section 22.3.
 The Termination Payment shall be the sole and exclusive remedy for the Non-Defaulting Party for each terminated transaction ("Terminated Transaction") for the time period beginning at the time notice of termination under this Section 22 is received.
 Prior to receipt of such notice of termination by the Defaulting Party, the Non-Defaulting Party may exercise any remedies available to it under Section 21.3 of this Agreement or Confirmation Agreement(s), and any other remedies available to it at law or otherwise.

-Upon termination, the Non-Defaulting Party may withhold any payments it owes the Defaulting Party for any obligations incurred prior to termination under this Agreement or Confirmation Agreement(s) until the Defaulting Party pays the Termination Payment to the Non-Defaulting Party.
+Upon termination and notwithstanding any contrary provisions, the Non-Defaulting Party may withhold any payments it owes the Defaulting Party for any obligations incurred prior to termination under this Agreement, Confirmation Agreement(s), and any other agreements involving the sale of electric power until the Defaulting Party pays the Termination Payment to the Non-Defaulting Party.
 The Non-Defaulting Party shall possess the right to set-off the amount due it under this Section 22 by any such payments due the Defaulting Party as provided in Section 22.3(d).

 22.3 LIQUIDATION CALCULATION OPTIONS